ratchov/snfmt/README.md

 Non-standard `%`-specifiers are not supported (ex. `%D`, `%O`, `%C`, `%S` and probably others).

+If `snfmt()` fails to parse the format string (syntax error or unsupported `%`-conversion specifier), the output string is truncated, and the size of the truncated string is returned.

+The size of user-defined conversions is limited to 64 characters.
+User-defined conversions may have at most 8 arguments.

 ## Example

 Example (pseudo-code) of typical use: